 • Muscle pain Sore throat

 • Anyone who has traveled internationally or to any location identified as a hot spot for COVID-19 in the last 14 days

 MAINTAINING OUR FACILITIES

 The church has been deep cleaned and sanitized.
 This includes all surface areas and restrooms.
 After each Mass, the church will be sanitized.
 Remember, if you choose to attend Mass, there is always risk of exposure to illness.
-Bathrooms on the first floor will be limited to 1 person at a time.

 • Bathrooms will be sanitized between Masses